Links on Android Authority may earn us a commission. Learn more.

 How to reset your Apple Music library

 When you first sign up for Apple Music, it asks you to give it your favorite music genres.
 That way, it can customize music recommendations for you and ensure you get less of what you are not interested in.
-This works really well, but obviously, music tastes are fluid and will change over time.
+This works well, but musical tastes are fluid and will change over time.
 What you like one year may not be your cup of tea a few years later.
 In that scenario, you would need to reset Apple Music so you can input your new favorite genres.
 Here’s how to do it.

 Read more: Apple Music — is it worth it?